Our Future Path! A plan for a better world!

 In the first case, we do not want to give foreign made goods an advantage just because they can be produced without incurring the same expenses involved in meeting the safety, environmental and labor laws that we impose on producers in the United States.
 In addition, we want to ensure that all the goods and services that we buy, and use were created in accordance with the values that we want to support.

 Therefore, we simply state that all goods sold in the United States must meet our standards of production and our quality of workmanship.
-To enforce this, imported goods would need to come with proof that they were produced in accordance with our laws, or an appropriate fine would be imposed on the importer.
+To enforce this, imported goods would need to come with proof that they were produced in accordance with our laws, otherwise an appropriate fine would be imposed on the importer.

 In the second case, we do not want individuals and businesses from some foreign country buying up American businesses or assets unless we have the same right to do so in their country.
 For instance, if a country does not allow American individuals or businesses to own a controlling interest in their businesses or does not allow us to buy their land, then they should not be allowed to own a controlling interest in any of our businesses or to buy American land.
 Similarly, if a country nationalizes American businesses, then we should have the same right to nationalize their businesses in the United States or to be appropriately compensated in some other way for our losses.